Aaron-Bopp/TIM/40_Evergreens/How do we use writing to communicate.md

 #### [[How do we use writing to communicate]]

-Is writing just the symbols that represent [[language]] either partially ([[partial script]]) or fully ([[full script]])?
+Is writing just the symbols that represent [[language]] either partially ([[partial script]]) or fully ([[full script]])? or is it something more? something that intersects with language but doesn't fully cover it.

 [[Math is it's own language]], is it only [[writing]] or is it more? #TO/PONDER/IDEA